Bulldog Virtual Program

 |Worth Ave.
 Group Device Insurance|

 Bulldog Virtual Program is not eLearning.
-Students enrolled in Bulldog Virtual Program will be expected to log-on to their Google Classroom everyday DUCS is in session for face-to-face instruction.
-Students should several hours on lessons, including teacher instructional videos and completing activities and assignments.
+Students enrolled in Bulldog Virtual Program will be expected to log-on to Apex Learning everyday DUCS is in session for face-to-face instruction.
+Students should spend several hours on lessons, including teacher instructional videos and completing activities and assignments.

 Student Email Accounts: